awsdocs/aws-cdk-guide/doc_source/hello_world.md

 cdk synth
 ```

 If your app contained more than one stack, you'd need to specify which stack\(s\) to synthesize\.
-But since it only contains one, the Toolkit knows you must mean that one\.
+But since it only contains one, the CDK Toolkit knows you must mean that one\.

 **Tip**
 If you received an error like `--app is required...`, it's probably because you are running the command from a subdirectory\.
 Navigate to the main app directory and try again\.

-The `cdk synth` command executes your app, which causes the resources defined in it to be translated to an AWS CloudFormation template\.
-The displayed output of `cdk synth` is a YAML\-format template; our app's output is shown below\.
+The `cdk synth` command executes your app, which causes the resources defined in it to be translated into an AWS CloudFormation template\.
+The displayed output of `cdk synth` is a YAML\-format template; the beginning of our app's output is shown below\.
 The template is also saved in the `cdk.out` directory in JSON format\.

 ```
 Resources: